tatocaster/tatocaster.github.io/tatocaster/content/posts/hello-world.md

 - games I play, recommendations
 - life in tech, news

-Occasionally I blog on Medium, mostly around Android and tech.
+Occasionally I blog on Medium, mostly about Android and tech.